-The exact role and regulation of magnesium in particular remains elusive, largely becaue inracelluar levls are so difficult to routinely quantify.
-Nonetheless, the importance of magesium o normal central nervous system actvit is self-evident given the complicated omeostatic mechanisms that maintain the concentration of this cation within strict limits essential for normal physiology and metabolism.
+The exact role and regulation of magnesium in particular remains elusive, largely because intracellular levels are so difficult to routinely quantify.
+Nonetheless, the importance of magnesium to normal central nervous system actvity is self-evident given the complicated homeostatic mechanisms that maintain the concentration of this cation within strict limits essential for normal physiology and metabolism.

 There is also considerable accumulating evidence to suggest alterations to some brain functions in both normal and pathological conditions may be linked to alterations in local magnesium concentration.

 This book, containing chapters written by some of the foremost experts in the field of magnesium research, brings together the latest in experimental and clinical magnesium research as it relates to the central nervous system.
 It offers a complete and updated view of magnesium’s involvement in central nervous system function and in so doing, brings together two main pillars of contemporary neuroscience research, namely providing an explanation for the molecular mechanisms involved in brain function, and emphasizing the connections between the molecular changes and behaviour.